MuseTag/musetag.github.io/99-specifications.md

 # Chapter 2
 New chapter, POV reset.
 ```
-#### 1.6.3 Paragraph Annotations
+#### Paragraph Annotations
 Apply only to the immediately following paragraph:
 ```markplot
 @@.(* Important theme)
 This paragraph discusses the theme.
 This paragraph is not affected by the previous annotation.
 ```
-#### 1.6.4 Custom Scope
+#### Custom Scope
 Annotations apply to the sentence in which they appear:
 ```markplot
 @@.flashback(2012-28-02) This content is a flashback to that specific date.
 Normal narrative continues here without the flashback annotation.
 ```
 Tools processing these annotations should respect these scope rules when analyzing or transforming the text.
-### 1.7 Hidden Markdown Structures
+### Hidden Markdown Structures
-MarkPlot allows embedding Markdown syntax that will be processed for analysis but won't appear in the final text.
-This is achieved through a special syntax using the null entity:
+Combining the null entity and null local modifiers allows MarkPlot to embed Markdown syntax that will be processed for analysis but won't appear in the final text:
 ```markplot
 @@.(# Hidden Title) This sentence has a hidden structural marker.
 Normal visible text continues here...
 ```
-#### 1.7.1 Syntax
+#### Syntax
 The syntax follows this pattern:
 - Must use the null entity (`@@.`)
 - Markdown syntax is enclosed in parentheses (hidden parameters)